Jade Tang-Taylor

 Jade is a sense maker.
 She’s able to grasp threads of ideas and tie them together into a bouquet of beautiful potential.

-In her role as Innovation Director at Tech Futures Lab, Jade’s focus is to identify opportunities for innovation, both inside and outside the organisation, across postgraduate programmes and our strategic partnerships.
-A lifelong learner, Jade qualified from Stanford D.School with a Designing for Social Systems masterclass, has a Masters of Arts Management (Distinction) and a Bachelor of Design, both from AUT.
+By no surprise, Jade is a lifelong learner, qualifying from Stanford D.School with a Designing for Social Systems masterclass, alongside a Masters of Arts Management (Distinction) and a Bachelor of Design, both from AUT.

-Outside of Tech Futures Lab, Jade is an Edmund Hillary Fellow (2020), a member of the Institute of Directors, member of NACEW (National Advisory Council of Employment for Women) at Manatū Wāhine Ministry for Women, is the chair and founding member of the Iti Rearea Collective.
+Jade is an Edmund Hillary Fellow (2020), a member of the Institute of Directors, member of NACEW (National Advisory Council of Employment for Women) at Manatū Wāhine Ministry for Women, and is the chair and founding member of the Iti Rearea Collective.
 Jade’s clearly leveraging her superpower ability to connect and convene people and stakeholders across various sectors for positive systems-level change.

 Despite all the incredible work Jade has instigated and is involved with, she remains humble and curious.
 In particular, she’s keen to explore how we might use emerging technologies like Web3 and the Metaverse as tools for positive social impact on our planet and for our people, versus the status quo where big tech is only for profit.